erolrecep/GettingStartedwithAHPCC/SLURM_and_Module/module.md

 ## Exercises!

  1. How can I load required packages to compile a C code?
+Write the SLURM script for the C_program.
  2. How can I load required packages to run Python project?
+Write the SLURM script for the Python_program.
  3. Purge all loaded packages and make sure they are all gone?